jay0783/Nodejs-Basecode/README.md

+# Node Js demo

+This is the node js demo project

+# For development
+npm run dev

-# Nodejs-Basecode
+# For production
-Nodejs Basecode for all the upcoming project
+npm run prod